Alexturner2000/Network-Engineering-Vault/03 - Work in progress/Attenuation.md

 Tags: [[Attenuation Coefficient]], [[Electrical]], [[PoE]], [[Physics]], [[UTP]]

 The reduction in signal strength over a distance

+## Calculate using Input ou

+## Calculate using Attenuation Coefficients
 $$ Attenuation (dB) = A(f) × (\frac{L}{100})$$
 $A(f)$ is attenuation coefficient in $dB$ per 100 meters at frequency $f$
 $L$ is length in meters